 - Watching an explainer video

 …and on and on.
-There are tons of micro-conversion you can track, just know that they are things not directly related to the final goal on your site, whatever that may be.
+There are tons of micro conversions you can track, just know that they are things not directly related to the final goal on your site, whatever that may be.

-- Process Milestones – these are the the conversion that tend to lead to a primary macro-conversion.
+- Process Milestones – these are the conversions that tend to lead to a primary macro-conversion.
 According to NN/g, “monitoring these will help you define the steps where UX improvements are most needed.”